 “I’m thinking about starting an apologetics blog, but what can I say that hasn’t already been said?”

 I asked myself this many times before I started blogging, and I’ve heard it from plenty of others as well.
 Also, “Do we really need another blog?
 Would anyone actually read it?” etc. Well, obviously I do blog, and so I had to answer those questions for myself before I started.
-So let me explain why I blog, which may encourage you to start blogging too.
+So let me offer 4 reasons why I blog, which may encourage you to start blogging too.